Taiwan denounces large-scale Chinese drills near island | Law-Order

 Taiwan denounces large-scale Chinese drills near island

-Taiwan denounced China on Thursday over large-scale air and naval drills off its southwestern coast which it called a serious provocation and a threat to international air traffic.
+Taiwan denounced China on Thursday over large-scale air and naval drills off its southwestern coast, calling them a serious provocation and a threat to international air traffic.
 It urged Beijing to rein in its armed forces.

-Taiwan Deputy Defence Minister Chang Che-ping said the drills threatened regional stability and endangered international aviation, he said.
+Taiwan Deputy Defence Minister Chang Che-ping said the drills threatened regional stability and endangered international aviation.
 "We once again say, do not underestimate the military's determination to defend our home.
 We are confident and capable of defending the country," Chang said.

+"The PLA activities in question are merely the latest in a string of destabilizing PLA actions aimed at both Taiwan and the broader region intended to intimidate and which increase the risk of miscalculation," the Pentagon statement said, using an acronym for China's People's Liberation Army.
+China's Defence Ministry did not respond to a request for comment.
+China has held numerous military exercises up and down its coast and near the island in recent weeks.

-Taiwan has this week been carrying out live-fire weapons tests off its southeast and eastern coast.
+Taiwan this week has been carrying out live-fire weapons tests off its southeast and eastern coast.
 Taiwan President Tsai Ing-wen has warned of a rising risk of accidental conflict, saying communication must be maintained to cut the risk of miscalculation.
-(Reporting By Yimou Lee and Ben Blanchard; Editing by Michael Perry and Timothy Heritage)

 - READ MORE ON: